TsKyrk/pyexewrap/MSIX_COMPATIBILITY.md

 MSIX application declared in the manifest — the pymanager launcher (`py.exe`).
 This launcher:

 - **Reads shebang lines** → the shebang approach works correctly with MSIX.
-- **For files without shebangs** → consults `HKCU\Software\Classes\.py\OpenWithProgids` and
-  finds `pyexewrap.PyFile` if `register.py` was run → invokes pyexewrap via that ProgID.
+- **Honors UserChoice** → if UserChoice is set to `pyexewrap.PyFile`, the launcher invokes pyexewrap for files without a shebang line.

 ### What is bypassed by MSIX

-All changes to `shell\open\command` registry keys (made by `winpyfiles set-command`, `activate.py`'s AppX layer, or `py -m winpyfiles reset`) have **no effect** on double-click behavior while the MSIX package is installed.
+All changes to `shell\open\command` registry keys (made by `winpyfiles set-command` or `activate.py`'s HKLM layer) have **no effect** on double-click behavior while the MSIX package is installed.
 The App Model reads `appxmanifest.xml` directly.

 ### What is NOT bypassed

 `HKCU\Software\Classes\pyexewrap.PyFile\shell\open\command` is a standard HKCU ProgID key, not an AppX key.
-It is read by the pymanager launcher as part of its file handling logic, not by the App Model itself.
-This is why `register.py`'s approach works under MSIX.
+It is read by the pymanager launcher as part of its file handling logic.
+UserChoice set via the Windows UI is also honored by the MSIX launcher.
+This is why `activate.py`'s ProgID + UserChoice approach works under MSIX.

 ## How to switch ByDefaultActivation on and off

 ### Enable (all .py files wrapped, with or without shebang)

 ```
-py tools/ByDefaultActivation/register.py          # required: registers pyexewrap.PyFile
-py tools/ByDefaultActivation/activate.py           # optional: also patches AppX/HKLM layers
-py tools/ByDefaultActivation/activate.py --elevate # with HKLM update (non-MSIX systems)
+py tools/ByDefaultActivation/activate.py
 ```

+On MSIX systems, `activate.py` registers the `pyexewrap.PyFile` ProgID and then prompts you to set it as the default via Windows Settings (UserChoice).
+On classic systems, it also updates the HKLM ftype automatically (UAC prompt appears if needed).

 ### Disable (back to plain Python on double-click)

 ```
-py tools/ByDefaultActivation/reset.py              # removes AppX/HKLM overrides
-py tools/ByDefaultActivation/reset.py --elevate    # with HKLM reset
+py tools/ByDefaultActivation/disable.py
 ```

-> **Note:** `reset.py` does not remove the `pyexewrap.PyFile` ProgID from `register.py`.
-> On MSIX systems, the pymanager launcher will continue to use pyexewrap for no-shebang scripts
-> until that ProgID is removed manually (see `tools/ByDefaultActivation/README.md`).
+Removes the `pyexewrap.PyFile` ProgID and resets the HKLM ftype on classic systems.
+On MSIX, shows instructions if UserChoice needs to be cleared manually.

 ### Diagnose current state